google_counter

 • Single-session treatment with high local control rates exceeding 80-90%

-• Minimal healthy tissue damage due to targeted radiation placement
+• Minimal healthy tissue damage

-• Effective for various tumor types, including colorectal, breast, and pancreatic metastases
+• Effective for various tumor types – including colorectal, breast, and pancreatic metastases

-Selective internal radiation therapy (SIRT)
+Selective internal radiation therapy (SIRT) for Liver Metastases

-Key benefits include:
+Key SIRT benefits are:

 • Preferential tumor targeting with microspheres clustering around secondary cancer sites